Turbo Takeaways

 Avoid Unnecessary Purchases

 Think about whether you truly need to purchase something and always have a plan in place to repay it.
 If you can, wait until you’ve saved enough money to pay for the purchase upfront.
-Look for sales and shop multiple vendors to find the most competitive pricing that matches a quality product.
+Look for sales and shop multiple vendors to find the most competitive pricing that provides the best quality product.